romixch/TicTacToeDeepBot/README.md

 There are two main functions:

-- Play.py: This is playing many many games against itself and collects the best games as training data.
-- Train.py: This trains the neural network to learn from the best games played with Play.py.
+- Practice.py: This program plays games against itself and trains a neural network with a reinforcement learning algorythm.

-In order to get a good model you can alternately play and train.
-As with Tic Tac Toe it will soon converge.
+- PlayInteractively.py: Lets you use our lately trained network to play against it interactively.

 ## TODO

 We think of the following next steps:

-- Create a little program to play against the bot interactively to actually see what the model does.
 - Connect to https://github.com/K2InformaticsGmbH/egambo and take the challange

 ## Thoughts